soma-gyore/soma-gyore-blog/content/posts/breached-password.md

 We can store the file as **binary data!** The file size will be cut in half compared to the size of the raw text version.

 After processing, we get a ~16GB file.
-That's much better! / That's more like it!
+That's much better!

 ### Converting the DB
-So our breached password converter script will look like this:
+So our converter script will look like this:

 ``` python
 raw_pwned_passwords_file = "pwned-passwords-sha1-ordered-by-hash-v8.txt"